Hypersurfaces with nonnegative scalar curvature: Positive mass theorem for hypersurfaces

 Observe that

 It follows that

 \end{pf}

-\begin{defi}[cf. \cite{L}] Let $M$ be a $C^2$ hypersurface of finitely many regular ends.
+\begin{defi}[cf. \cite{L}] Let $M$ be a $C^2$ asymptotically flat hypersurface.
 Let $N$ be one end of $M$, which is the graph of $f$ over the exterior of a bounded region in the hyperplane $\Pi$.
 The mass of $N$ is defined by